-Nate Randall: I think it’s always been that the best tech talent should obviously be in Silicon Valley and we take that personal.
+Nate Randall: I think it’s always been thought that the best tech talent should be in Silicon Valley.
+And we take that personally.
 We think that the best tech talent should be in Utah, in Silicon Slopes.
 And there’s no reason why it shouldn’t be.
-And we’re in a place now at Vivint where, as Jeff mentioned, we’ve got talent from all over the place.
-We’re not just pulling from the next company in Utah.
+We’re in a place now at Vivint where, as Jeff mentioned, we’ve got talent from all over the place.
+So we’re not just pulling from the next company in Utah.
 We’re pulling from major corporations across the country of people who are wanting to come here to experience this with us.
 And to go into a meeting and have talent from all different backgrounds is part of what I love about working at Vivint.
 We just have a vast amount of talent.

 Jeff Lyman: Yeah, those used to be really disparate things when we sort of grew up.
 There were these nerdy tech companies: the IBMs and the Compaqs and the Microsofts and the Intels.
 And then there were these super cool, youthful sportswear companies.
 So the question is what is Beats by Dre?
 Is that a tech company or is that a lifestyle brand?
 And the answer is that it’s both.
-And if you went and asked a teenage kid, an 18-year-old kid fifteen years ago to name the top five brands that really matter to you, you’re going to get Coke.
+If you went and asked a teenage kid, an 18-year-old kid, fifteen years ago to name the top five brands that really matter to them, you’re going to get Coke.
 You’re going to get Nike.
-You’re going to get Levi’s.
-You’re going to get your classic lifestyle brands.
-You go back and ask that kid today, an 18-year-old kid in the year 2017, you’re going to get Instagram.
+You’re going to get Levi’s and classic lifestyle brands.
+If you go back and ask that kid today, an 18-year-old kid in the year 2017, you’re going to get Instagram.
 You’re going to get Snap.
 You’re going to get Apple.

 Nate Randall: Twitter.

-Jeff Lyman: 18-year-olds are over Twitter.
-But yeah.
-And so tech is now a lifestyle.
-And so that, I think, if you’ve worked in the lifestyle sort of marketing sector you can now take that into tech and say it’s not enough to be functional, you’ve got to be cool.
-And your brand needs got to have some swagger about it that makes it special, that makes it unique.
-Again, you’ve got to win on bits and you’ve got to win on atoms meaning you have to have great products and services.
+Jeff Lyman: 18-year-olds are over Twitter, but yeah.
+Tech is now a lifestyle.
+I think if you’ve worked in the lifestyle marketing sector you can now take that into tech.
+It’s not enough to be functional.
+You’ve got to be cool.
+And your brand needs to have some swagger about it that makes it special – that makes it unique.
+Again, you’ve got to win on bits and you’ve got to win on atoms, meaning you have to have great products and services.
 And that’s really the meritocracy of tech.
 But how you layer on top of that, the sort of tribal nature of why it’s cool to be associated with your brand is actually why certain tech products win over other ones.

 No one can actually look at you and say that Instagram was the best photo sharing app back in the year 2012.
 They just made some really smart, strategic moves to be the coolest one.
 No one can put on a pair of Beats headphones and say that these are superior audio.
-As a matter of fact most people after spending what it costs, and Beats were at the top of every one of my kids Christmas lists for the last three years, you don’t put them on and say wow, they broke the laws of physics with superior audio.
+As a matter of fact, most people after spending what it costs, and Beats were at the top of every one of my kids Christmas lists for the last three years, you don’t put them on and say wow, they broke the laws of physics with superior audio.
 They became the had to have it lifestyle product.
-And I think it’s that thinking that helps separate brands, I think, in this generation that your tech product has to be superior but it has to have some swagger for sure.
+And I think it’s that thinking that helps separate brands in this generation.
+Your tech product has to be superior but it has to have some swagger.

 Lisa Christensen: So it’s why VHS won but Betamax didn’t.

 Nate Randall: And I think the easiest answer is to say that yes, Nike and Vivint are two completely different companies.
 The reality is the consumers of each are extremely passionate.
-So at Nike the one takeaway that’s more important to me than any other that I learned there is that the consumer decides.
+At Nike the one takeaway that’s more important to me than any other that I learned there is that the consumer decides.
 You can’t force the consumer.
 A consumer has a certain amount of discretionary income and when they walk into a sporting goods store they’re going to look on the wall and they’ve got options.
-And as a marketer at Nike your job is to make sure that that whatever Nike product is on the wall is their first consideration.
+As a marketer at Nike your job is to make sure that that whatever Nike product is on the wall it is their first consideration.

-So Nike consumers are driven by the passion of that product.
-Well Vivint is a tech company.
-But if you simplify it, Vivint is about home.
-And home is where you spend your most time and it’s more than likely the largest investment that you will ever make in your life.
-And when we are connected to our consumers and their homes that they are so passionate about, the opportunity there to connect with a consumer and help them understand that the products you’re providing are simplifying their life and putting their home in a place where it’s providing a return on time and investment instead of creating issues or problems, you can make or help a consumer be every bit as passionate about Vivint and the home as you can a Nike consumer about footwear or apparel.
+When we are connected to our consumers and their homes that they are so passionate about, the opportunity there to connect with a consumer and help them understand that the products you’re providing are simplifying their life.
+And putting their home in a place where it’s providing a return on time and investment instead of creating issues or problems, you can make or help a consumer be every bit as passionate about Vivint and the home as you can a Nike consumer about footwear or apparel.
 So that’s why for me, I didn’t feel like oh if I leave Nike and the passion of that consumer I’ll never experience that at Vivint.
 People are every bit as passionate about their home and the experiences that they have there.
-And we get to be a part of that.
+We get to be a part of that.

 Lisa Christensen: So how do you build that?
 How do you convey that to the consumer?

-Nate Randall: I think Nike now is this massive brand that tells these amazing stories and everybody has their favorite Nike commercial.
-Everybody can go back to that one where they say that’s the commercial that connected me to the brand: the Bo Jackson commercial or the Michael Jordan commercial or the Tiger Woods commercial.
+Nate Randall: I think Nike is this massive brand that tells these amazing stories.
+Everybody has their favorite Nike commercial.
+Everybody can go back to that one where they say, “That’s the commercial that connected me to the brand.”
+The Bo Jackson commercial or the Michael Jordan commercial or the Tiger Woods commercial.
 But the reality is that Nike was built on word of mouth.
-Nike was built selling shoes out of the trunk of a car and an athlete would put it on and run in it and say that product made me better.
-And we’re in the exact same place with Vivint.
+Nike was built selling shoes out of the trunk of a car and an athlete would put it on and run in it and say, “That product made me better.”
+We’re in the exact same place with Vivint.

 We can do national campaigns and we can go to trade shows and we can do all the things you expect marketing to do.
-But the reality is the strength of word of mouth from one customer to the next is really our most important asset.
-And when I take that down to my own neighborhood, I can’t tell you, not just because I work at Vivint, but just in casual conversation at a barbecue when my neighbor will say, “Hey, my daughter was telling me about the doorbell camera you have where she was able to talk to you when you guys weren’t home.”
-And then I’m able to say well yeah, it’s easy.
-Not only can I talk to my kids when they come home from school through my doorbell camera but when a package is dropped off from Amazon Prime, which happens every day because my wife is a frequenter of…
+But the reality is that the strength of word of mouth from one customer to the next is really our most important asset.
+I can tell you, not just because I work at Vivint, but just in casual conversation at a barbecue my neighbor will say, “Hey, my daughter was telling me about the doorbell camera you have where she was able to talk to you when you guys weren’t home.”
+It’s easy.
+I can talk to my kids when they come home from school through my doorbell camera.
+When a package is dropped off from Amazon Prime, which happens every day because my wife is a frequenter of…